-Inspired by being in lockdown, South Australian gallerist Paul Greenaway initiated an international online project.
-Sheridan Hart spoke to him, and two of the artists involved, about using art to cross borders and bring comfort.
+In April 2020, inspired by the isolation of lockdown, South Australian gallerist Paul Greenaway initiated an international online project, Love in the time of Covid-19.
+In May, Sheridan Hart spoke to him, and two of the artists involved, about using art to cross borders and bring comfort.
+The entire suite of 133 works has recently been acquired by the Art Gallery of South Australia and is on show until 5 November 2020.

 Lockdown: a word we know from prison films, or when school recess was cancelled due to a snake on the loose.
 Under worldwide government restrictions, ‘lockdown’ has come to encapsulate immobility, fear, isolation and financial loss.
 At home, we each traverse a diminished territory and time is detached from business hours, appointments, school terms and commuter timetables.